zzharsh/Simulation-and-Prevention-of-Low-Rate-DDoS-attacks/README.md

-# Simulation-and-Prevention-of-Low-Rate-DDoS-attacks
+# <center> Simulation-and-Prevention-of-Low-Rate-DDoS-attacks <center/>
-This repo contains the course project of Communication Networks (EE706).\
+## <center> Course Project for EE706: Communication Networks <center/>

+### Team Members:
+- Sunaina Saxena 213070001
+- Harsh Diwakar 213070018
+- Mohit Kumar Meena 213070021

 **Problem Description** \
 Denial of Service attacks can prevent or degrade the service of users by consuming resources in networks, server